sandshrewz/SmogDex-Team-Builder/README.md

-SmogDex-Team-Builder
+SmogDex-Teambuilder
 ===================

-A Pokemon Team Builder based on Smogon's StrategyDex hosted on http://www.smogon.com/teambuilder/
+An online Pokemon Teambuilder based on Smogon's StrategyDex hosted on http://www.smogon.com/teambuilder/

 Done by sandshrewz, with help from Toast++